-Presented in this report is information to assist the Kansas Public Employees Retirement System in meeting the requirements of the Governmental Accounting Standards Board (GASB) Statement No. 67 for the June 30, 2019 Measurement Date.
+Presented in this report is information to assist the Kansas Public Employees Retirement System in meeting the requirements of the Governmental Accounting Standards Board (GASB) Statement No. 67 for the June 30, 2020 Measurement Date.
 The calculations in this report have been made on a basis that is consistent with our understanding of this accounting standard (GASB 67).
+Please note that the discount rate used to determine the Total Pension Liability changed from 7.75% at the Prior Measurement Date to 7.50% at the current Measurement Date.

-The annual funding actuarial valuation, performed as of December 31, 2018, was used as the basis for much of the information presented as of June 30, 2019 in this report.
+The annual funding actuarial valuation, performed as of December 31, 2019 but using a discount rate of 7.50% instead of 7.75%, was used as the basis for much of the information presented as of June 30, 2020 in this report.
 The valuation was based upon data, furnished by the Executive Director and KPERS staff, concerning active, inactive and retired members along with pertinent financial information.
-This information was reviewed for completeness and internal consistency, but was not audited by us.
+This information was reviewed for completeness and internal consistency but was not audited by us.
 The valuation results depend on the integrity of the data.
-If any of the information is inaccurate or incomplete our results may be different and our calculations may need to be revised.
-Please see the actuarial valuation report, dated July 9, 2019, for additional details on the funding requirements for the System including actuarial assumptions and methods and the funding policy.
+If any of the information is inaccurate or incomplete our results may be different, and our calculations may need to be revised.
+Please see the actuarial valuation report for funding, dated July 15, 2020, for additional details on the funding requirements for the System including actuarial assumptions and methods used in the funding valuation and the funding policy for the System.